FMMT666/Worffler-Benchmark/README.md

       dd

-If you need to buffer something, please make sure it fits into memory!
+If you need to buffer something, please make sure it **always** fits into memory!
+Solutions that operate purely from RAM, e.g. programs that completely load the input files into memorym are now marked with **-mem**.

 As it turned out, squeezing every last bit of performance out of the code is the ultimate fun :-)